orgua/shepherd_v2_planning/44_hw_performance_v2.2.rst

 - GPIO pass-through:
     - gpio 0-8 and BATOK to TA & TB
-    - unconnected pru-pins (p8-41to44) are not reporting activity -> fixed Capes - fixed and tested
+    - unconnected pru-pins (p8-41to44) are not reporting activity -> fixed
+- GPIO-Speed-Test by programming a target

+Capes - fixed and tested
 ------------------------------

+- 1191022: with boot-fix, faster essential gpio, stabile current-meas and V_IO, gpio0 has also speed-fix
+    - was used for debugging, some resistors are replaced instead of stacked during modding
+- 1191023: with boot-fix, faster essential gpio, stabile current-meas and V_IO
+    - 3v3 is a bit off with 3.275 V
+- 1191025: with boot-fix, faster essential gpio, stabile current-meas and V_IO
-- 1191022, with boot-fix, faster essential gpio, stabile current-meas and V_IO
+- 1191027: with boot-fix, faster essential gpio, stabile current-meas and V_IO
+    - 3v3 is a bit off with 3.286 V

 Debug-Investigation on 1191022
 ------------------------------